scribe-org/Scribe-Desktop/README.md

 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Desktop/blob/main/CONTRIBUTING.md) if you are interested in contributing to this project.
 Work that is in progress or could be implemented includes:

-- Planning development of Scribe-Desktop in the [issues](https://github.com/scribe-org/Scribe-Desktop/issues)
+- Planning development of Scribe-Desktop in the [Issues](https://github.com/scribe-org/Scribe-Desktop/issues) and [Discussions](https://github.com/scribe-org/Scribe-Desktop/discussions)
 - Creating an MVP that would include:

   - Noun and preposition annotation for any language that is currently in Scribe-iOS